jacderida/jacderida.github.io/source/_posts/2014-06-25-automating-a-postgresql-development-environment.markdown

 - postgres
 ---

 In this post, I'm going to describe how to use Packer and Vagrant to automate a machine running PostgreSQL.
-Rather than repeating it constantly, I'll state here at the start, that the resulting machine is *not* intended to be used in a production environment.
-It should be patently obvious that with respect to security, it's pretty lax.
+Rather than repeating it constantly, I'll state it now: the resulting machine is *not* intended to be used in a production environment.
+It should be patently obvious it's pretty lax with respect to security.
 This post also isn't intended to be a general introduction to Packer and Vagrant; it assumes you're already vaguely familiar with those tools.

 I wanted a machine to use in a local dev environment, so I'll use Packer to produce a VirtualBox image for use with Vagrant.
 I chose CentOS for the host OS, although that choice was somewhat arbitrary; PostgreSQL supports most Linux based distributions, and it can also be run on Windows, or even Cygwin.
 Doing a VirtualBox based image with Packer involves doing an unattended CentOS installation, which is based on the Red Hat [Kickstart](https://www.centos.org/docs/5/html/Installation_Guide-en-US/pt-install-advanced-deployment.html) installation method.